blueambr/secret-santa-telegram-bot/README.md

 ## How to deploy
 I recommend to use [Heroku](https://devcenter.heroku.com/categories/nodejs-support).
 They have a great Documentation on Node.js and easy and accessible deploy approaches.

+## What can I edit
+You can edit whatever you want!
+You can add commands/conditions, remove commands/conditions, change the text of the messages, etc. If you need more information on how this bot works, check [node-telegram-api-bot](https://github.com/yagop/node-telegram-bot-api).

 ## Dependencies